that-coding-human/textAdventure/README.md

 # I wrote an adventure, can I share it?
 Sure.
 Just create pull request and include the adventure file.
 I am happy to add it here.
 If you are not tech savy, just open issue for this project and add the file/content there.
 I can add it to the repository manually for you.

+# What License do you use to publish it?
+It will definitely be an open source license.
+I do not know exactly which one.
+Either a creative commons license or some like the EUPL or Mozilla License.
+Still looking in to it.